-This letter follows receipt of your preliminary and tentative audit findings and recommendation dated October 22, 2019 and supplemental confidential recommendations.
+This letter follows receipt of the detailed explanation describing tentative audit findings and recommendation dated January 29, 2021 and supplemental confidential recommendations.
 Please accept this correspondence as Triumph Gulf Coast, Inc.'s ("Triumph") written statement of explanation concerning the finding and recommendations highlighted in your preliminary and tentative findings.

-Triumph acknowledges the concerns raised regarding security controls.
+Triumph acknowledges the concerns raised in the correspondence from your office.
 Triumph is in the process of enhancing its security controls by implementing actions to ensure the confidentiality, integrity, and availability of Triumph data and IT resources.

 Thank you for your cooperation and assistance with this matter.
-We appreciate the time, attention, and thought that went into the Auditor General's report & recommendations and look forward to working with your office in the future.
+We appreciate the time. attention, and thought that went into the Auditor General's report & recommendations and look forward to working with your office in the future.